thegooddocsproject/templates/base-template/about-base-template.md

 A document author writes content in line with templates.
 Typically the document author is a subject matter expert and not a dedicated technical writer.

-Ideally, their document will receive feedback and guidance from a document reviewer and/or their docset owner.
+Ideally, their document will be reviewed by a technical writer, another subject matter expert, and the docset owner.

-### Document reviewer

-Documentation is almost always improved when it is reviewed against the doctype’s template, the selected style guide, writing best practices and is reviewed for technical accuracy.
-While not essential, it helps if one of the reviewers is a dedicated technical writer.

-### Document reader
+### Document's target audience

-And of course, we need to understand the needs of the final document reader.
-There are likely multiple reader personas to consider, which depends upon the reader’s role, their technical expertise, their specific goal, and so on.
+And of course, we need to understand the needs of the document's target audience.
+There are likely multiple personas to consider, which depends upon the audience's role, their technical expertise, their specific goal, and so on.

 ## Inheritance of template sets